Face Dances, Pt. 2: Critical reception

+shimmering pop melody with some beautiful vocal layering."

 Music video

 A companion video for All the Best Cowboys Have Chinese Eyes was also released, featuring "Face Dances, Pt.
 2" as one of the concept videos.
 In some parts of the video, the covers for both the album and "Face Dances, Pt.
 2" single sleeves are mimicked while Townshend lip syncs to the song.

 This music video has been out of print for years, even though Townshend put the videos of this song and others from the album up on his website in 2000, which were then subsequently uploaded to other video websites on the Internet.